imraunav/Placement-coding-problems/National-instruments.md

 The three valid ciphers are (b, C, b, d), so the output is the length of "bCbd", which is 4.

+## Q3.
+Winning Stratagy

+You are given a Snake and Ladder board of order **5x6**.
+Find the minimum number of dice throws required to reach the distination or the last cell(30^th cell) from the source(1^st cell), i.e., you start from 1 to reach 30.

+### Example